SinaPournia/PDF-retrieval-system/Readme.md

   ```

 - **PDF Tools**
-  The project uses `pypdf` for text extraction and `pdf2image` for converting PDF pages to images, both of which are installed via Poetry.
+  The project uses `pypdf` for text extraction and `pdf2image` for converting PDF pages to images, both of which are added via Poetry.
 However, `pdf2image` requires **Poppler**, a separate system tool.
 Install Poppler with the following commands:

   - On **macOS** (via Homebrew):
     ```bash